 Engage Through a Lens of Humility

 Having conversations about human trafficking provides opportunities to learn and grow as well as to break the silence and stigma that surrounds this issue.
 Remember to approach these conversations thoughtfully, knowing that the cases discussed are not mere statistics, but the stories of human beings.
 Still want a little more guidance?
-Keep an eye out for our next blog for some reflection questions to ask yourself as you engage this issue in conversation.
+Check out for our next blog for some reflection questions to ask yourself before engaging this issue in conversation.

 Stand Up & Stand Out

 There is no denying the ripple effects of our over-sexualized culture.
 One aspect that sticks out as particularly harmful is pornography.
 The porn industry’s obsession with young-looking girls, violence, and scenarios of abuse shapes viewers’ minds and the world around us, creating a heightened demand for exactly what sex traffickers are offering.
 Repeated exposure to these extremes also leads to desensitization, a normalization of abuse and a lack of empathy.¹ Each of us, as individuals, can make choices about what we consume as well as whether truth is spoken into conversations where the topic arises.
 Your actions and voice matter.
 Choose to stand out by standing up for what you know is true.

 The sex-trafficking industry generates $11 million in profit every hour. ² Combatting this giant takes a great deal of resources.
 That’s why we always appreciate it when people get creative and host fundraisers for our mission.
 Not only is hosting a fundraiser an opportunity to educate your community about this issue, but the funds you raise will help make the next rescue possible!

 Like this idea?
 Here are some ideas to get started today!